shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-14-SettingUpInstagram.md

 Here are some example links you can use with Shoutem's Photos RSS in order to fetch Instagram images.

 #### Recent images of all users

+This can be used to retrieve all recent images, it's the most commonly used link.

 ```
 https://api.instagram.com/v1/users/self/media/recent?access_token=<access_token>
 ```

 #### Search within a location

+This can be used to retrieve images from a specific location defined by latitude and longitude.

 ```
 https://api.instagram.com/v1/media/search?lat=48.858844&lng=2.294351&access_token=<access_token>
 ```